top of page

 • "Too Behind": We have met families who were rejected because their child was "too far behind" grade level.
 The irony is painful: You can be rejected from a dyslexia school for being too dyslexic.

-This is a newer model designed to sit in the "Missing Middle."
+This newer model is designed to fill the "Missing Middle."
 It combines the social experience of a school with the precision of Specialized Academic Instruction.

-• True Differentiated Instruction: Unlike traditional schools that teach to the "average," we tailor the curriculum to the child.
+• True Differentiated Instruction: Unlike traditional schools that teach to the "average," we tailor the curriculum to each child.
 We adapt pacing and methods to each student’s unique profile in real-time.

 • Independence & Autonomy: This model is designed for students who are ready to navigate a school day independently.
-This allows for true autonomy and a peer group that feels like a vibrant community, not a support program.
+It fosters true autonomy and a peer group that feels like a vibrant community, not just a support program.

-• The Difference: Unlike "1-on-1s" or tutoring centers, the goal here is community.
+• The Difference: Unlike "1-on-1s" or tutoring centers, our goal is community.
 And unlike "AI Schools," the instruction is delivered by expert humans, not software.

 Is This the Right Fit for Your Child?